ElektraInitiative/libelektra/src/bindings/io/ev/README.md

 *Parameters*

-- loop Loop to use for I/O operations
+- loop: Loop to use for I/O operations

 *Returns*